bukanspot/sbash/README.md

 ### Installation
 *Just replace `.bashrc`*.
-copy and paste all off this code:
+You can copy and paste all off this code:

 ```
 cd ~